-The Senior Service Corps is part of the Corporation for National & Community Service (CNS) and a program of Elder Services of Cape Cod and the Islands.
-Elder Services began its sponsorship of the Senior Service Corps in 1973 joining 750 other RSVP chapters throughout the country.
+The Senior Corps is part of the Corporation for National & Community Service (CNS) and a program of Elder Services of Cape Cod and the Islands.
+Elder Services began its sponsorship of the Senior Corps in 1973 joining 750 other RSVP chapters throughout the country.

 Today, we have over 500 volunteers serving on Cape Cod and Martha's Vineyard in three key areas: